 - Visual field testing.
 RP can affect your peripheral (side) vision.
 Visual field testing helps measure your side vision and find any blind spots that may be developing.

 - Optical coherence tomography.
 Also known as OCT, this imaging test takes special, highly detailed pictures of your retina.
 It can help diagnose RP and find out how it is affecting your retina.

 There is no single treatment for RP because there are over 100 genes that cause it.
 Scientists are studying why and how RP happens within families.
 They hope to develop treatments based on this information.

 Some research has shown that vitamin A may slow the progression of certain forms of RP, but there is concern that high intake of these supplements may lead to worsening of other eye conditions.
 Your ophthalmologist can advise you about the risks and benefits of vitamin A and how much you can safely take.
 Taking too much vitamin A can be harmful, and evidence of its effect on RP progression is not substantial.
 So vitamin A supplements are not currently recommended.

 Some patients develop swelling of the retina and may be helped by a certain type of eye drop or medication taken by mouth.
 Cataracts or clouding of the eye's lens may also develop and surgery to treat this might be helpful for some patients.
 There is also an “artificial retina” called the ARGUS II implant, which may be helpful for some patients with severe vision loss due to RP.

 People with low vision can learn to make the most of their remaining sight.
 There are many devices and ways to do things differently that can help with tasks.
 Vision specialists can teach you to use these tools and techniques.

-If you have RP and plan to have children, you might want to speak with a genetic counselor to learn about your chance of passing this eye condition on to your children.
+If you have RP and plan to have children, speak with a genetic counselor to learn about your chance of passing this eye condition on to your children.